We all get more introverted as we get older, even the most extroverted among us.

 So what gives?
 Do we get more introverted as we get older?

-In a post on Quiet Revolution, Cain confirms what you’ve probably observed in yourself and your friends — we act more introverted as we get older.
-Psychologists call this phenomenon “intrinsic maturation,” and it means our personalities become more balanced “like a kind of fine wine that mellows with age,” writes Cain.
+In a post on Quiet Revolution, Cain confirmed my suspicions: We act more introverted as we get older.
+Psychologists call this “intrinsic maturation.”
+It means our personalities become more balanced “like a kind of fine wine that mellows with age,” writes Cain.

 It’s why we slow down as we get older and start enjoying a quieter, calmer life.
-And yes, it happens to both introverts and extroverts.
+And yes, this happens to both introverts and extroverts.

 Becoming More Introverted Is a Good Thing